 ATC Exhibition Hall (7 miles away).

-In the city of Osaka, speed limits range from 30km/h to 100km/h.
-Residential zones have a default speed limit of 40km/h unless indicated otherwise.
+While motoring around the streets of Osaka, keep in mind that the speed limits typically range from 30km/h to 100km/h.
+Most residential zones are 40km/h unless signed otherwise.

-Generally speaking, your chosen rental car company will charge the amount detailed on the fine to your credit card, including local surcharges.
-Otherwise, they may share your contact details with the relevant local authority, who’ll then issue a fine directly to you.
+More often than not, your chosen rental car company will charge the amount of the fine to your credit card.
+Alternatively, the company may share your contact information with the relevant local law enforcement agency so they can issue a fine to you directly.

-When behind the wheel in Osaka, it’s against the law to have a BAC (blood alcohol content) above 0.03%.
-Planning to have one or two drinks over lunch or dinner?
-Consider taking a taxi or using a ride-sharing service.
+When driving in Osaka, it’s an offence to have a BAC (blood alcohol content) higher than 0.03%.
+Planning to have a few drinks while you’re out?
+Consider using a ride-sharing service or taking a taxi.

 No, so don’t risk a fine by doing it.
 In Osaka, red means stop, with no exceptions.
-When approaching a set of traffic lights, always maintain a safe speed so you can easily stop when you need to.
+When approaching a set of traffic lights, always drive at a safe speed so you can easily stop when you need to.